kontent-ai/management-sdk-net/README.md

 ## Further information

-For more developer resources, visit the Kentico Kontent Developer Hub at <https://kontent.ai/learn>.
+For more developer resources, visit the [overview of .NET tools](https://kontent.ai/learn/tutorials/develop-apps/overview?tech=dotnet) and [API references](https://kontent.ai/learn/reference) at Kontent Learn.

 ### Building the sources